linneagyllingberg/linneagyllingberg.github.io/_pages/about.md

 ---
 ## Latest research results and news

+**September 24, 2023, Paper accepted**: Our paper "Finding analytical approximations for discrete, stochastic, individual-based models of ecology" has been accepted to Mathematical Biosciences.

 **July 19, 2023, Paper published**: Our paper  [Using neuronal models to capture burst and glide motion and leadership in fish](https://royalsocietypublishing.org/doi/10.1098/rsif.2023.0212#d1e3152){:target="_blank"} is now published in Journal of the Royal Society Interface.

 **June 28, 2023, Grant Winner**: I was selected to win a £1200 grant from [G-Research](https://www.gresearch.com/blog/article/g-research-june-2023-grant-winners/){:target="_blank"}, to partially fund a research visit to Professor Mason A. Porter at University of California, Los Angeles